Slave quarters in the United States: Architecture and material culture

 Rural slave quarters were usually one or two-room cabins occupied by a family unit.
 The individual rooms were called pens; houses were single-pen or double-pen.
 Some two-room cabins were duplexes hosting two families separated by a wall, each with their own entrance.
-Saddlebag plan houses had two units that were "separated by a central chimney."
+Saddlebag plan houses had two units that were "separated by a central chimney".
 Dogtrot houses or open-passage houses had a breezeway between the two living spaces.
 Cabins with one room and a loft above were known as one up and one down.

 On average, slave quarters were log cabins with dirt floors, clay chimneys, wood-shingle roofs, and one unglazed window.
 Windows lacking glass would have been covered with shutters or curtains.
 Slave houses built in the 19th century were more likely to have plank floors and be raised on piers.
-Typical 19th-century quarters measured between 12 and 16 square feet in area.
+Typical 19th-century quarters were around 200 square feet in area.
 Some slave dwellings in the United States were wood-frame or masonry buildings; slave quarters at two sites in South Carolina were found to have African-styled, clay-walled, wattle-and-daub construction that was common in the Caribbean slave housing but extremely rare in North America.
 Brick was an uncommon building material, but some slave quarters were constructed from field stone; for example, local limestone was used in Maryland.
-Contemporary documentarians report that former slave houses often have low ceilings, little natural light, and feel "stuffy."
+Contemporary documentarians report that former slave houses often have low ceilings, little natural light, and feel "stuffy".
 The home of the slave owner on the plantation or farm was typically called the big house.
 Slave quarters were usually located near the big house but subsidiary in size and quality of construction, and subject to surveillance, inspection and regulation.
 In some cases the slave owner lived off-site but an overseer's house was built near the slave quarters.